florimondmanca/djangorestframework-api-key/docs/guide.md

 ```

 !!! important
-    If `AbstractAPIKey` changes (e.g. because of an update to `djangorestframework-api-key`), you will need to **generate and apply migrations again** to account for these changes.
+    If `AbstractAPIKey` changes (e.g. because of an update to Django REST Framework API Key), you will need to **generate and apply migrations again** to account for these changes.

 #### Managers